EvertonNdiawo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7-everybody -> Script to add execution permission to the owner, the group owner and the other users, to a file hello.

+8-james_bond -> script to give owner no permission at all, group no permission at all and other users all the permissions.